YuanpengHou/ElectroShop/README.md

 If the user credentials are invalid, API Gateway returns a specific error response.
 4. The client saves the JWT to the **LocalStorage or SessionStorage** in the **browser of the client**.
 4. When the client sends a request again, it sends the generated JSON token in the **HTTP Authorization request header** as a Bearer token to access the protected API in API Gateway.
-5. API Gateway first identifies the application based on claims from the JWT, then validates the JWT using the **public certificate of the issuer**
+5. API Gateway first identifies the application based on claims from the JWT, then validates the JWT using the **public certificate of the issuer**.
 6.  (the issuer can be API Gateway or a third-party issuer) and provides access to the protected resources.
 If the validation fails, API Gateway returns a specific error response.